Jatin0804/Ticket-support-system/README.md

 - User Management: Admins should be able to view and manage user accounts.

 ### Backend Requirements:
-- API Endpoints: Create endpoints using FastAPI for all the above features (e.g., login, ticket submission, status update).
+- API Endpoints: Create endpoints using Node.js for all the above features (e.g., login, ticket submission, status update).
 - Authentication: Use JWT (JSON Web Tokens) for secure authentication.
 - Database: Use MongoDB to store user data, tickets, and status information.

 ### Frontend Requirements:
-- UI/UX: Develop a clean and responsive UI using Vue.js that aligns with modern design principles.
+- UI/UX: Develop a clean and responsive UI using React.js that aligns with modern design principles.
-- State Management: Use Vuex for managing the application's state.
+- State Management: Manage the application's state.
-- Routing: Use Vue Router to manage different views (e.g., Login, Dashboard, Ticket Submission).
+- Routing: Use React Router to manage different views (e.g., Login, Dashboard, Ticket Submission).
 - Notifications: Implement user notifications for ticket status updates and other relevant actions.

 ### Bonus (Optional):